yangshiteng/DS04---Decision-Tree-and-Random-Forest/README.md

 1. In Gradient Boost, we limit the number of leaves in the trees we built
 2. In Gradient Boost for classification, we predict the log(odds), so the predicted value need to be transformed into probability by using logistic function
 3. Gradient Boost usually uses trees with between 8 to 32 leaves
+4. In practice, the tree we build is 100 and more

 ### 2.92 Math Details